tango-controls/labview-binding/README.md

 # How to build on Linux using cmake

-This is the top priotity task of the todo list.
+This is the top priority task of the todo list.
 Stay tuned.

 # Links